 Gains on the sale of mortgage loans held for sale are reported net of changes in the fair value of retained interests in securitizations.
-Net of changes in fair value of retained interests in securitizations, OFS had losses from sales of mortgages held for sale of \$2.1 million and \$9.1 million for the six and three months ended June 30, 2006, respectively.
+Net of changes in fair value of retained interests in securitizations, OFS had (losses)/gains from sales of mortgages held for sale of (\$2.0) million and \$5.1 million for the six and three months ended June 30, 2006, respectively.

 The retained interests in securitizations contain loans originated or purchased by OFS prior to securitization.
 These retained interests are classified on the accompanying consolidated balance sheet as Retained Interest, Trading.
 The total fair market value of these retained interests was approximately \$88.4 million as of June 30, 2006.
 Fluctuations in value of retained interests are primarily driven by projections of future interest rates (the forward LIBOR curve), the discount rate used to determine the present value of the residual cash flows and prepayment and loss estimates on the underlying mortgage loans.
 Due to adverse movements in interest rates, particularly forward LIBOR rates, the market value of the retained interests declined by \$24.5 million and \$20.2 million, respectively, for the six and three months ended June 30, 2006.
 It is the intention of management to hedge these retained interests so as to protect earnings from an unexpected change due to a decline in value of the retained interests.
 However, movements in the variables that affect the value of the retained interests, in particular forward LIBOR rates and prepayment estimates, also affect retrospective adjustments to the effective interest computation of the Opteum MBS portfolio and the value of the Company's mortgage servicing assets or MSRs.
-Movements in these two variables have the opposite effect on the value of the retained interests affect reported earnings in an offsetting fashion, they tend to naturally hedge the Company's earnings when taken as a whole.
+Movements in these two variables have the opposite effect on the value of the retained interests and the retrospective adjustment to the effective interest computation of the Opteum MBS portfolio and the MSRs.
+Since movements in these two variables affect reported earnings in an offsetting fashion, they tend to naturally hedge the Company's earnings when taken as a whole.
 Accordingly, management takes this fact into consideration when constructing and implementing its hedging strategy.